 Regulatory authorities have developed programs to advance the evaluation and development of therapeutic products for diagnosis and treatment of rare diseases or conditions.
-According to the US Orphan Drug Act, a rare disease is defined as any disease which affects less than 200,000 persons in the US.15 With an estimate of 130,000 patients in the US, PBC is considered a rare disease and the manufacturer has received an orphan drug designation for OCA.16
+According to the US Orphan Drug Act, a rare disease is defined as any disease which affects less than 200,000 persons in the US.27 With an estimate of 130,000 patients in the US, PBC is considered a rare disease and the manufacturer has received an orphan drug designation for OCA.28

 The different disease stages from autoimmune damage to cholestasis, portal inflammation, and fibrosis could constitute targets for specific therapeutic interventions.
 For the early autoimmune stage, trials with most immunosuppressive agents have been inconclusive; the use of budesonide is currently being investigated in a large randomized controlled trial (RCT) (NCT00746486).
-UDCA, the only drug approved by the FDA for the treatment of PBC, mainly acts by decreasing cholestasis and protecting hepatocytes from the toxic effects of the bile acids.
-Specific antifibrotic agents could be of interest, but the cholestatic conditions seem to limit their potential.17
+UDCA mainly acts by decreasing cholestasis and protecting hepatocytes from the toxic effects of the bile acids.
+Specific antifibrotic agents could be of interest, but the cholestatic conditions seem to limit their potential.29

 UDCA is a bile acid that is present in human bile at a concentration of approximately 3%.
-In patients with PBC, a daily dose of 13-15 mg/kg increases the percentage of UDCA in bile to about 40-50%.18 At this dose it has been shown to improve hepatic biochemistry, including ALP and TB, slow histological progression to fibrosis, delay and reverse portal hypertension (which develops prior to cirrhosis in PBC), and delay the requirement for liver transplantation.^{8,19} Lifetime treatment is recommended for all patients with PBC.
+In patients with PBC, a daily dose of 13-15 mg/kg increases the percentage of UDCA in bile to about 40-50%.
+30 At this dose it has been shown to improve hepatic biochemistry, including ALP and TB, slow histological progression to fibrosis, delay and reverse portal hypertension (which develops prior to cirrhosis in PBC), and delay the requirement for liver transplantation.
+6,9 Lifetime treatment is recommended for all patients with PBC.
 Patients with early stage disease treated with UDCA have an overall survival similar to the general population.
-For patients with moderate to severe disease, UDCA treatment significantly improves average time to requirement for liver transplantation.20 However, treatment with UDCA does not improve fatigue and pruritus, and around 40% of patients with PBC do not achieve adequate improvement in biochemical measures of liver function.8 The introduction of UDCA has had other positive effects.
-PBC was the leading indication for liver transplantation in the US in the mid-1980s, but due to treatment with UDCA the number of patients with PBC requiring transplant has declined by 20% and it now ranks sixth.5
+For patients with moderate to severe disease, UDCA treatment significantly improves average time to requirement for liver transplantation.
+However, treatment with UDCA does not improve fatigue and pruritus, and around 40% of patients with PBC do not achieve adequate improvement in biochemical measures of liver function.
+The introduction of UDCA has had other positive effects.
+PBC was the leading indication for liver transplantation in the US in the mid-1980s, but due to treatment with UDCA the number of patients with PBC requiring transplant has declined by 20% and it now ranks sixth.
+4

-UDCA has minimal side effects.5 The most frequently reported adverse events (AEs) of the drug include loose stool (2-9%), headache, and mild weight gain, but these rarely lead to discontinuation.8 Patients who experience diarrhea should try to take the total daily dose in more frequent, smaller doses.21 Beyond a certain level of discomfort patients may decide to discontinue

-UDCA.
-This level of intolerance does not seem to be documented in the scientific literature, but according to Intercept market research, around 3% of patients are intolerant to UDCA.4
+UDCA has minimal side effects.4 The most frequently reported adverse events (AEs) of the drug include loose stool (2-9%), headache, and mild weight gain, but these rarely lead to discontinuation.6 Patients who experience diarrhea should try to take the total daily dose in more frequent, smaller doses.31 Levels of intolerance to UDCA are not well-documented in the scientific literature.
+According to Intercept market research, around 3% of patients are intolerant to UDCA.2